Before you start

 Step 2

 We recommend that the parquet boards are laid parallel to the direction of the main light source.
 If the parquet is to be laid on top of old wooden flooring, the boards should be laid perpendicular to the direction of the old flooring.
 We recommend that the first board be laid against the wall with the grooved edge facing the wall.
+If the wall you start laying against is not straight, you will need to fit the boards to the shape of the wall by laying the first row against a string.
+Begin each new row with an offcut left over from the previous row.
+The distance between the end-joints of adjoining boards must be at least 50 cm.

 Step 3